Intra ID service principals: Audit expiring secrets and certificates

 Variables

-Time to take a look at the variables, and what they do.
-Anything written in the variables.tf file will be stored as either a variable inside the automation account, or as a secret in the key vault.
+Let us take a look at the variables and what they do.
+Anything written in the “variables.tf” file will be stored as either a variable inside the automation account or as a secret in the key vault.

-They are split up in two categories based on if they require a custom value
+They are split up in two categories based on whether they require a custom value

 You can use tags.
-The tags will be applied to all ressources that supports it
+The tags will be applied to all ressources that support it.

 Requires customisation